BVI company formation

 Company secretary

-An imprint of the Company Seal must be held at the Registered Office.
-Failure to do so may result in a fine of US$10,000.
-If the Minute Books containing records of meetings of members and directors are not held at the Registered Office the address at which these books are held needs to be provided.
+While a company secretary is not mandated by the Act, it is customary to appoint one to facilitate administrative tasks.
+An imprint of the Company Seal must be kept at the Registered Office, and failure to do so could result in a fine of US$10,000.
+If the Minute Books containing records of meetings involving members and directors are not stored at the Registered Office, the alternate address where these books are held must be provided.

 Shareholders